patrickhag/RICTA/README.md

 - Create a React-app using `Vite build tool` and also install missing modules.
 - `https://vitejs.dev/guide/` Use this link to see how you can get started with vite.

+## Credits
+* Kudos to Muslim , who helped me out when i was stuck.

 ⚠ Attention Please use your styling skills. don't copy my styling work so that lecture won't know that we've copied the same thing.

 Best Regard